bzuev/eslint-fsd-plugin/README.md

-# eslint-plugin-feature-sliced-design-plugin
+# eslint-plugin-babun4ek-fsd-plugin

-eslint-plugin to check for absolute paths within a single module
+This is an eslint-plugin to check for absolute paths within a single module.

 ## Installation